Immaculata University: Campus

 Nazareth Hall includes the main cafeteria and the campus chapel.
 Classrooms are also located in this building for fashion and nutrition majors.
 In the year 2000, air conditioning, heating, and sprinkler systems were installed.

 Villa Maria Hall, with its Italian Renaissance architecture, is a beautiful building capped by a dome.
 Villa Maria is the principal building of the Immaculata University campus.
 Ballinger & Perrot designed this building, along with Nazareth Hall.
 With the vision of the IHM Sisters, Villa Maria Hall was placed between Harrisburg and Philadelphia in order to have a convenient location to build a college for women.
 It was opened in 1914.
 In the year 2000, Villa Maria had renovations done.
 Air conditioning, heating, and sprinkler systems were added to the building.
 Immaculata events such as Carol Night, Ring Ceremony, Pinning Ceremony, Homecoming, and others are held in this building.
 The third floor contains a residence hall, while offices are located on the first and second floors.
 Immaculata University had a post office with a ZIP code of 19345, which is now closed.

 Opened in Fall 2022, the Parsons Science Pavilion is a 15000 sqft, state-of-the-art facility designed to support science and health-related education.
 Funded by $6.5 million in donations, primarily from the Parsons Family, the building features advanced laboratories and equipment, including seven wet labs, a computer lab, faculty offices, and collaborative spaces.
 Highlights include cutting-edge tools such as an Anatomage Table, PCR/DNA Amplifier, and Nuclear Magnetic Resonance Spectrometer.
 The pavilion enhances hands-on learning in biology, anatomy, and environmental science, preparing students for careers in STEM and healthcare.

+Academics

+Immaculata University is accredited by the Middle States Commission on Higher Education.
+In 2026 it was ranked No. 1 on SmartAsset's list of "America's Best Value Small Colleges and Universities".